Ishan-creed/Web-Scraping/README.md

 Google Travel URL: Update the googleTravelUrl variable.
 Save the changes to scrape-reviews.js.

-Run the script using Node.js:
+Run the script using Node.js: node Script.js

 bash
 Copy code